The North Family,

 Today, restoration work is underway on a number of projects at the site.

-The Great Stone Barn.
-The massive undertaking is underway to conserve and stabilize the masonry walls of the Great Stone Barn, gutted by fire in 1972.
+The Great Stone Barn (1859) A massive undertaking is underway to conserve and stabilize the masonry walls of the Great Stone Barn, gutted by fire in 1972.
 Design and engineering began in the Fall of 2009.
 Work on this project is being funded by the Federal Department of Transportation (TEA-21), Federal Department of Housing and Urban Development, a Save America's Treasures grant from the Federal Department of the Interior/National Park Service, the World Monuments Fund Craftsmanship Training Program, and many other generous foundation and private contributors.
+In 2013-2014, the walls were stabilized and the top levels of the Barn were rebuilt to reflect their original appearance.
+For 2015, the Museum plans to open the Barn to visitors.

-The Wash House.
-Following the first phase of foundation stabilization in 2006, funded by New York State, design will begin soon on the second phase of stabilization, to include foundation, drainage, and exterior restorations, funded by the Federal Department of Transportation.
+The Wash House (1854) Following the first phase of foundation stabilization in 2006, funded by New York State, design will begin soon on the second phase of stabilization, to include foundation, drainage, and exterior restorations, funded by the Federal Department of Transportation.
+In 2014, the Wash House serves as the Museum's main exhibition building, housing Utopian Benches and Rock My Religion.
+As part of Utopian Benches, Shaker objects from the Museum's collection were shown at Mount Lebanon for the first time in their proper historic context.

-The Granary.
-A 2009 collaborative training project between the Museum and the North Bennet Street School of Boston, exterior restorations were undertaken by a team of preservation carpentry interns, working under the guidance of David E. Lanoue Inc. Living onsite for two months, the interns undertook restorations to windows and siding; recreated historic gutters, downspouts, shutters, doors, and hardware, and painted the building.
+The Granary (1838) A 2009 collaborative training project between the Museum and the North Bennet Street School of Boston, exterior restorations were undertaken by a team of preservation carpentry interns, working under the guidance of David E. Lanoue Inc. Living onsite for two months, the interns undertook restorations to windows and siding; recreated historic gutters, downspouts, shutters, doors, and hardware, and painted the building.
+Today, the Granary houses the Visitor Center & Museum Store.

 For a video tour of the village's waterworks, click here.